Agios Kirikos – Leros

 Ferry from Agios Kirikos to Leros

-The Agios Kirikos Leros ferry is serviced by 2 ferry companies: Dodekanisos Seaways & Hellenic Seaways.
-Agios Kirikos Leros ferries take around 1 hour 45 minutes.
-The ferry costs between £48 and £78, depending on ticket details.
+On average there are 2 weekly sailings between Agios Kirikos to Leros.
+2 operators sail this route Dodekanisos Seaways & Hellenic Seaways and runs throughout the year.
+Agios Kirikos Leros ferries cost between £24 and £221, depending on ticket details.
 Prices exclude any service fees.
-Ferry timetables change seasonally, use our Deal Finder to get live pricing and availability for ferries from Agios Kirikos to Leros.
+Ferry timetables change seasonally use our Deal Finder to get live pricing and availability for Agios Kirikos Leros ferries.

 Agios Kirikos Leros Ferry Times

-The first Agios Kirikos Leros ferry typically departs from Agios Kirikos at around 09:30.
-The last ferry usually departs at 17:00.
+The Agios Kirikos Leros ferry typically departs from Agios Kirikos at around 09:30.

 How long is the ferry from Agios Kirikos to Leros?

-The Agios Kirikos Leros ferry trip can take around 1 hour 45 minutes.
-The fastest sailings are approximately 1 hour 45 minutes with Dodekanisos Seaways.
-Sailing times can vary between ferry operators and can be impacted by weather conditions.
+Agios Kirikos Leros Ferry sail durations on this ferry route can take around 2h 6m.
+The fastest sailings are approximately 1h 50m.
+Sailing times can vary, durations often differ between ferry operators and can be impacted by weather conditions.

 Agios Kirikos Leros Ferry Operator Schedules

-There are 2 weekly sailings from Agios Kirikos to Leros provided by Dodekanisos Seaways & Hellenic Seaways.
-Timetables can change from season to season.
+On average there is around 2 weekly ferry sailings from Agios Kirikos to Leros.
+These sailings are provided by Dodekanisos Seaways & Hellenic Seaways.
+Please keep in mind that ferry timetables may differ by season.

 Agios Kirikos Leros Ferry Prices

-Agios Kirikos Leros ferry prices typically range between £48* and £78*.
-The average price is typically £49*.
-The cheapest Agios Kirikos Leros ferry prices start from £48*.
-The average price for a foot passenger is £49*.
+Agios Kirikos Leros ferry prices typically range between £24* and £221*.
+The average price is typically £94*.
+The cheapest Agios Kirikos Leros ferry prices start from £17*.
+The average price for a foot passenger is £43*.
+The average price for a car is £208*.

 How far is it from Agios Kirikos to Leros?